gullerya/data-tier/docs/lifecycle.md

 ### B. Document processing
 Document processing consists of:
 - initialization of `MutationObserver` to track the changes:
-	- Any add/remove of child nodes (and their nested tree) tracked.
-They are flattened, checked for being a view and then either tied or untied, according to the type of event
+	- any add/remove of child nodes (and their nested tree) tracked; they are flattened, checked for being a view and then either tied or untied, according to the type of event
-	- `data-tie` attributes are tracked too.
-The effect of it is either turning an element into a view (tying) or untying or changing the tie - all according to the attribute's value change
+	- `data-tie` attributes are tracked too; the effect of it is either turning an element into a view (tying) or untying or changing the tie - all according to the attribute's value change
 - traversal of DOM for detection and processing of the views

 ## Init phase